napperley/github-profile-summary/README.md

 If no api-token is set, you only get ~50 requests/hour

-To run the app with an api-token, first generate a token at [https://github.com/settings/tokens](https://github.com/settings/tokens), then launch the jar with the token:
+To run the server with an api-token, first generate a token at [https://github.com/settings/tokens](https://github.com/settings/tokens), then launch the jar with the token: